CydrickT/Namecheap-DDNS/README.md

 ### Pushover Notifier

 When the IP is updated, a Pushover notification will be sent.
-Furthermore, if the Docker container fails to update the IP, a Pushover notification will also be sent.
+Furthermore, if the application container fails to update the IP, a Pushover notification will also be sent.

 ## Service configuration